Variational Approach to the Snake Instability of a Bose-Einstein Condensate Soliton: Dynamical Equations

 This result indicates that the soliton is stabilized against the snake instability for anisotropies larger than $ \omega_c $.
-Notably, $ \omega_c $ is smaller than the crossover anisotropy $ \omega_s \approx 0.497\, g N $ identified earlier, where the system transitions from the 2DTF to the 1DTF regime.
-This suggests that stabilization occurs well before the condensate enters the quasi-one-dimensional limit, consistent with our observation that the soliton becomes dynamically stable while the condensate density is still well described by the 2DTF profile.
-In the next section, we refine our variational approach by incorporating the spatial inhomogeneity of the condensate density assuming a 2DTF background profile for $ n(x,y) $.
+Notably, $ \omega_c $ is smaller than the dimensional crossover anisotropy $ \omega_d \approx 0.497\, g N $ identified earlier, where the system transitions from the 2DTF to the 1DTF regime.
+This suggests that stabilization occurs \stfirst{well before the condensate enters the quasi-one-dimensional limit} in the deep 2DTF regime, consistent with our observation that the soliton becomes dynamically stable while the condensate density is still well described by the 2DTF profile.
+In the next section, we refine our variational approach by incorporating the spatial inhomogeneity of the condensate density, assuming a 2DTF background profile for $ n(x,y) $.